Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

-If any of the Boolean formulas are false, then $B_e$ will be False.
-Namely, the first parity equation is satisfied by only $2$ assignments $(0,0)$ and $(1,1)$ out of $4$ possible assignments, and the corresponding Boolean formula $B_1$ does not satisfy the last parity equation, as well as the corresponding Boolean formula $B_4$.
+If any of the Boolean formulas are false, then $B_e$ will be false.
+Namely, the first parity equation is satisfied by only two assignments $(0,0)$ and $(1,1)$ out of four possible assignments, and the corresponding Boolean formula $B_1$ does not satisfy the last parity equation, as well as the corresponding Boolean formula $B_4$.
 Hence, the reduced parity equation Eq.~(\ref{eq: 222 parity check}) shows the contradiction as well as the corresponding Boolean equation Eq.~(\ref{eq: reduced Be}).
 Accordingly, if no assignment $(x1, x2, x1', x2') \in \{0,1\}^4$ satisfies all parity equations simultaneously, the associated Boolean formulas are unsatisfiable.
 Consequently, the empirical model exhibits strong contextuality.
-The possibilistic model derived from the parity equations corresponds to a possibilistic collapse of a probabilistic model, which can be constructed from the parametric table by setting the parameters corresponding to absent terms in the Boolean statements to zero, i.e., the zero constraints.

-The reduced parametric table for the $(2, 2, 2)$ scenario contains $8$ free parameters, as determined by the normalization and no-signaling constraints.
-Maximal marginality is ensured by the symmetry of the possibilistic model: each Boolean formula contains exactly half the total number of Boolean statements.
-Therefore, to satisfy the normalization condition and no-signaling condition, all parameters within each row for bipartite marginals must be equal, which ensures that the correlations are maximally marginal.
+The possibilistic table corresponding to the Boolean equations associated with parity equations consists of zeros that depict the absent Boolean terms in the set of Boolean equations.
+While substituting these zeros into the parametric table with eight parameters, the probability table can be obtained under the normalization and no-signaling conditions, yielding maximally contextual correlations with certain bounds on the parameters, to ensure positivity, ensuring the maximal marginality by the symmetry of the correlations certainly leads to each nonzero entry as $1/2$.

-Since the model is strongly contextual, the corresponding probabilistic model is also maximally contextual.
+Since the model is strongly contextual, the corresponding probabilistic model is also maximally contextual, provided the parameter bounds are satisfied.
 Furthermore, maximal marginality is ensured by the symmetric structure of the possibilistic model.
-Thus, the resulting correlations constitute an Absolutely Maximally Contextual Correlation (AMCC).}
+Thus, the resulting correlations constitute an AMCC.

 For the $(3,2,2)$ scenario, let $X\in \{X_1,X_2,X_3,X_1',X_2',X_3'\}$ with each $X\in\{0,1\}$.
 The parity equations are: